elugens/hello-javascript/docs/additional-questions/binary-data-files/textdecoder-textencoder.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, TextEncoder is locked to the UTF-8 encoding scheme and doesn't support other encodings.
+  <div><strong>Interview Response:</strong> No, TextEncoder is locked to the UTF-8 encoding scheme and does not allow for changing the encoding scheme.
   </div>
   </div>
 </details>